Digital Finance for Climate Resilience (DF4CR): A Framework for Action

 Evolution of an ecosystem

 Digital Finance for Climate Resilience solutions do not yet exist in the market for low income or climate vulnerable populations at the depth or breadth required to improve their climate resilience, because the innovation ecosystem necessary to create and deliver these solutions is underdeveloped.
-A global Task Force was convened to develop a Framework for Action that illustrates the opportunity in DF4CR, and to chart a path toward the scale-up of an innovation ecosystem.
+The Climate Innovation for Adaptation and Resilience (CIFAR) Alliance was convened to develop a Framework for Action that illustrates the opportunity in DF4CR, and to chart a path toward the scale-up of an innovation ecosystem.

 The Framework for Action is based on insights drawn from the growth of similar ecosystems, including microfinance, PAYGo solar, and inclusive fintech.